 The hopper-dropper rig can be described as a dry fly with a trailing nymph in the water column below.
 Hoppers are a foam fly variation of the grasshoppers found in the late summer, especially along riverside edges.
 Hungry trout wait below for a grasshopper’s ill-placed jump or fall from the grass above that lands them on top of the water.

 The nymph is placed below due to trout’s tendency to eat far more consistently in the water column.
 With ospreys and other dangers above, it’s easier and safer to stay submerged and feed on small emergers.
 The hopper acts as an indicator, dropping below the surface when the fish takes the nymph.
-This allows you to know when to set the hook.
+This lets you know when to set the hook.

 But sometimes the temptation of a giant meal on the surface is too much.